fbpx Get ready for the July 15 ACT with Insight! Enroll in our popular July ACT Boot Camp today!

 See Zach's Blog Posts

-Hello!
+Hi!
 My name is Zach Pava and I am a Senior College Admissions Counselor with Insight Education.
-The oldest of three brothers, I grew up in Newton Massachusetts, a suburb of Boston, and graduated from Trinity College in Hartford with a B.S. in Psychology.
-It has been a wonderful experience to work with an extraordinary […]
+I run our East Coast office, which is located in Newton, Massachusetts, a suburb of Boston.
+I studied at Trinity College in Hartford, Connecticut and graduated with a degree in Psychology.
+It is wonderful to work with the extraordinary team of professionals at Insight Education, who provide a comprehensive, but personalized approach to college admissions counseling.

 Read more…